Where do you get the families from?

 We partner with the Scarborough Center for Healthy Communities (SCHC).
 They are a registered charity that provides an enormous offering of services to Scarborough residents in need, including the Wishes for the Holiday Program.
-The SCHC has access to the families financial and housing information, and can ensure that there is a financial need.
 Toronto has the largest percentage of working adults living on “low incomes” – less than $20,000 per year – so there is no shortage of need, especially around the holidays.
-Futhermore, there is a registry for these types of baskets that many organizations such as the Salvation Army and the Good Will submit families to.
+Furthermore, there is a registry for these types of baskets that many organizations such as the Good Will submit families to.
 This ensures that there is no overlap or double dipping.

 Do you accept opened/used goods or wrapped toys?

 Wrapped toys are fine, but we may open it a little to make sure its appropriate for the child who will receive it.
 Used or open goods are not accepted unless the used goods are in mint condition.
 For example, a ‘like-new’ winter jacket would be a lovely gift, but ripped torn old clothes are better for a charity that does textile recycling like variety village.

 There is so much violence and hate in the world, we don’t want to spread any more around.
 If violent toys like guns, mini soldiers, tanks, punching bags etc. are donated we will give them back to the donor where possible, and pass them on to another charity when it’s not.